-Though it is the least densely populated country on the planet, Mongolia is a vast country with numerous sites and cultures.
-For the sake of providing a stepping stone from which to start a bucket list exploration of Mongolia, here are ten sites that are conventionally regarded as a must for visitors to get a sense – but are by no means a comprehensive representation of – this rich country.
+Though it is the least densely populated country on the planet, Mongolia is a vast country with so much to see.
+For the sake of providing a stepping stone from which to start a bucket list exploration of Mongolia, here are ten sights that are conventionally regarded as a must for visitors to get a sense – but are by no means a comprehensive representation of – this rich country.

 The capital, Ulaanbaatar, is more than a city.
 It is a fusion of tradition and modernity in the strictest sense, and though travelers do not usually come to Mongolia to experience its urban culture, they typically experience both that and a strong nomadic influence here.
 Glimpses of the country’s ancient and recent history can be viewed through day trips to the remnant monasteries, Soviet-style apartments and public buildings, modern glassy skyscrapers and the ger districts along with sites like the National Museum, Natural History Museum, Government House, and Zaisan Hill to name just few.
 A place like Narantuul Market, a covered market with stalls selling traditional Mongolian lifestyle needs, is one that no other city can offer.